Oroumiyehm/Binary_Sequence_Predictor/README.md

 # Binary_Sequence_Predictor
 A binary sequence pattern recognition and forecasting engine.
 Scores recurring patterns by recency and consistency, and predicts the next value in any binary time series.

-# Binary_Sequence_Predictor

-A binary sequence pattern recognition and forecasting engine.
-It converts candle data into a binary sequence, finds recurring binary patterns, scores them by recency, repetition, and consistency, then predicts the next binary value using weighted pattern votes.

 The current project is designed around daily BTC/USDT candle data, but the logic can be reused for any binary time series.

 ---